gueneumann/Wikidata-Toolkit-Examples/README-GN.md

 Then:
 run this on all 22 relevant Wikipedia sites for which I have UD languages

+-> it is now clear how to do it

 # First simple WikiData dump reader
 ---------------------------------------
 /wdtk_examples/src/gntests/WikiDataExtractor.java